kfarr/jurassic-file-navigator/README.md

 * run `npm start`
 * then load localhost:3000 in your browser

-## TODO - clone this repo and help make your retro dreams into (virtual) reality!
+## TODO List - clone this repo and help make your retro dreams into (virtual) reality!
 * multiple tree view on one page instead of mulitple pages
 * use asynchronous filesystem walking instead of readdirsync
 * button to move up a dir (../)